Delta-8 THC — a milder version of traditional THC — reshapes the hemp plant’s use as we know it.

 If hearing about a THC cannabinoid as an ingredient in a plant that won’t get you high confuses you, that’s normal.

-We’re here to take a look at the hemp plant from a new perspective — as a home to various THC cannabinoids with different potency and healing power.
-What’s the difference between delta-8 and delta-9?
+We’re here to take a look at the hemp plant from a new perspective — as a home to various naturally occurring THC cannabinoids with different potency and healing power.
+What’s the difference between delta-8 vs delta-9?
 Which one is better?
-Let’s take a look at each separately.
+Let’s compare D-8 and -9 THC side by side.

 What is Delta-8 THC?